-4. Install the center bushing installation tool, Part no. 66086-107, making sure the voids are positioned horizontally front and back and press in the new center bushing until the outer metal sleeve is centered in the equalizing beam bore, see Figures 8-26 and 8-29.

-5. Install the equalizing beam assembly to the vehicle.
+- 4. Install the center bushing installation tool, Part no. 66086-107, making sure the voids are positioned horizontally front and back and press in the new center bushing until the outer metal sleeve is centered in the equalizing beam bore, see Figures 8-26 through 8-29. - 5.
+Wipe off excess grease from around the installed center bushing. - 6.
+Install the equalizing beam assembly to the vehicle.
 Follow the equalizing beam installation procedure in this section.